nimaafshar/flood_damage_assessment/refrences.md

     - Adding SE blocks to encoder and decoder layers is recommended compared to adding them to only encoder/decoder layers or classification layer

 - [ ] What is Deep Residual Learning?
-- [ ] What are bottlenecks in CNN Models
 - [ ] Resnet architecture
 - [ ] Resnext architecture